wawek91/Automerger/README.md

 EJB building module, which uses core merging functionality adjusted to work in JEE environment.
 Repository configuration is stored in `repository.properties`, mailing configuration is stored in `mailing.properties`.

+**IMPORTANT**: If *gmail* is used as a mail service provider, it should have '2-step verification' disabled and 'access for less secure apps' enabled.

 ## automerger-standalone
 Standalone version of Automerger, allowing to immediately test core module work.
 Repository configuration is stored in `repository.properties`, mailing configuration is stored in `mailing.properties`.

+**IMPORTANT**: If *gmail* is used as a mail service provider, it should have '2-step verification' disabled and 'access for less secure apps' enabled.

 ## automerger-tools
 Repository configuration is stored in `repository.properties`.